 All students take courses that cover the central subject areas of a liberal arts education.
 These courses, called the core curriculum, develop the student’s basic understanding of what it means to be a good citizen.

-The core curriculum addresses the 8 student competencies that have been developed.
-These competencies identify core values that LCC expects its graduates to leave with.
+The core curriculum addresses the 8 student learning outcomes that have been developed.
+These learning outcomes identify core values that LCC expects its graduates to leave with.

 - critical thinking